ravihuang/robotframework-installer/README.md

 |win7|32bit|

 ### pip
-please rfpip install new package:
+please use rfpip to install new package:
 ```
 rfpip install psycopg2
 ```